korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 Here, I'll use a ternary against the _hasExperience_ method.
 I'll next use `writer.format`, which you'll remember I can use on `System.out`, as an alternative to _printf_.
-This time I'm going to use the delimited data, for the engagement record information.
+This time I'm going to use the delimited data for the engagement record information.
 I can use _printf_ or _format_ interchangeably, so just to remind you, I'll use _format_.
 I had encapsulated all the _engagement_ data on **student**, so I don't really have a way to get the _engagement_ data, other than from the record tokens here.
-I can get the percentage of complete, for a specified course by calling the get percent _complete_ method on **student**, so I'll add that here.
+I can get the percentage of complete for a specified course by calling the get percent _complete_ method on **student**, so I'll add that here.
 I'll print the rest of the tokens for the engagement month, year, and type.
 Finally, I can just call _println_ without arguments to print a line separator.